chen42/SourceCery/readme.md

-# Source-cery ✨
+# SourceCery ✨

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Source-cery is a single-file HTML tool for scientific writing.
+SourceCery is a single-file HTML tool for scientific writing.
 Originally conceived to verify citations in AI-generated summaries, it's an equally powerful companion for human writers needing instant context on their references.
 It works by fetching and displaying PubMed details on hover—no installation required.

 ---